turnerlabs/cstore/README.md

 # README

+Simple, secure, and flexible configuration management.

 The cStore CLI provides a command to push config files `$ cstore push service/dev/.env` to remote [storage](docs/STORES.md).
-The pushed files are replaced by a, `cstore.yml` file, that remembers the storage location, file encryption, and other details making restoration locally or by a resource as simple as `$ cstore pull -t dev`.
+The pushed files are replaced by a, `cstore.yml` file, that remembers the storage location, file encryption, and other details making restoration locally or by a service as simple as `$ cstore pull -t dev`.

 `*.env` and `*.json` are special file types whose secrets can be [tokenized](docs/SECRETS.md), encrypted, stored separately from the configuration, and injected at runtime.

 <details>
-  <summary>Repository Example</summary>
+  <summary>How it Works</summary>

 ```
 ├── project